Tiffany100424/PizzaSalesAnalysis/README.md

 #### This project aims to explore the Pizza Sales data to provide insights into the sales perfomance of an Pizza restaurant in the US (from Jan 1 2015 to Dec 31 2015).
 By analyzing various aspects of the Pizza Sales data, we could indentify trends, make data-driven recommendations, and gain a deeper understanding of the restaurant's business.

 ### About Data
 #### A synthetic dataset that describes pizza sales for a pizza restaurant somewhere in the US.
-There are 32 different pizzas that fall into 4 different categories: classic , chicken , supreme  and veggie.The data is obtained from the "pizza_sales_file.csv" (https://www.kaggle.com/code/melikedilekci/eda-pizza-restaurant-sales#%F0%9F%8D%95-PIZZA-RESTAURANT-SALES-%F0%9F%8D%95), containing 12 columns and 48,620 rows:
+There are 32 different pizzas that fall into 4 different categories: classic , chicken , supreme  and veggie.
+The data is obtained from Kaggle "https://www.kaggle.com/code/melikedilekci/eda-pizza-restaurant-sales#%F0%9F%8D%95-PIZZA-RESTAURANT-SALES-%F0%9F%8D%95", containing 12 columns and 48,620 rows:
 #### Column:
 #### pizza_id: The ID for the order
 #### order_id (INT):  Unique identifier for each order, which consists of one or more pizzas at a give date and time